carpentries/workshop-template/index.md

               </li>
               <li>
                 <strong>
-                  Select “Use the nano editor by default” and click on “Next”.
+                  Select "Use the nano editor by default" and click on "Next".
                 </strong>
               </li>
               {% comment %} Adjusting your PATH environment {% endcomment %}